eworm-de/routeros-scripts/doc/telegram-chat.md

 20 seconds at maximum.
 A command exceeding that time continues to run in background, but the output in the message is missing or truncated then.

+### Output size

+RouterOS is limited in reading file content to a size of about four kilobytes.
+Reading larger files does just fail, and that is also the limit for command output.

 ### Sending commands to a group

 Adding a bot to a group allows it to send messages to that group.
 To allow